bitirgenalperen/Object-Recognition/README.md

 --------------------------------------------------------------------------------
+# Custom Process Selection
-# There is a function called "custom_process_selector" that allows the user to choose the operations from command-line, below are the samples for this purpose:
+There is a function called "custom_process_selector" that allows the user to choose the operations from command-line, below are the samples for this purpose:
 ## train selector_type cluster_count
 trains and creates cluster and data files locally
 ## validation selector_type cluster_count